 Gretchen is currently a junior libero at Santa Clara University (SCU), majoring in communications with a minor in retail studies.
 Gretchen prepped at Santa Margarita Catholic High School and played five seasons at Laguna Beach Volleyball Club in South Orange County.
 As a sophomore at SCU, Gretchen was selected WCC All-Academic Honorable Mention for both indoor and beach teams.
 As the daughter of a coach, Gretchen has an appreciation for high-level coaching, leadership development and positive mentoring.

-Alia Casino (Head Coach)
+Regina Legates (Head Coach)

-TBA (Assistant Coach)
+Alex Anthony - (Assistant Coach)

 Christa Cook - (Head Coach)

 Christa is a local product from Los Altos and played collegiality at San Jose State University.
 She earned a Conference MVP award, went to the Final Four, and the Spartans were ranked in the Top 10 in the country her sophomore, junior and senior years.
 After college, she continued her career playing professionally both indoor & beach.
 She represented USA Volleyball on the Olympic B team at the World University Games in Yugoslavia, and as part of the USA All-Star Team Tour of Egypt.
 Christa has over 25 years experience coaching at the club, high school, and college levels.

 This is Katie’s second season coaching with Vision.
 She is from San Jose and is currently working towards her Multi-subject teaching credential at Notre Dame de Namur University.
 She played seven years of club volleyball, finishing out her competitive volleyball play as a middle on JV high school team.
 Following playing, Katie has coached for 5 years at a middle school and now is excited to be able to coach at Vision!